13 Dealing with Data

 −0.84 5 A 1 0 0

 With Bayesian tools, it’s common to use the categorical distribution, which is a different generalization of the Bernoulli distribution to more than two classes.
-Unlike the multinomial, it is not a count distribution, but an actual distribution over categories.
+Unlike the bi/multinomial distribution, it is not a count distribution, but an actual distribution over discrete values.

 Regardless of the context, interpretation is now spread across multiple target outputs, and so it can be difficult to understand the overall effect of a feature on the target.
-Even in the statistical setting, you now have coefficients that regard relative effects for one class versus a reference group, and so they cannot tell you a general effect of a feature on the target.
-This is where tools like marginal effects and SHAP can be useful (Chapter 4).
+Even in the statistical model setting (e.g. a multinomial regression), you now have coefficients that regard relative effects for one class versus a reference group, and so they cannot tell you a general effect of a feature on the target.
+This is where tools like marginal effects and SHAP can be useful (Chapter 5).

 13.2.2.3 Multilabel targets